Colorado Farm-to-Table Restaurants: Q&A With an Organic Chef

 What do think are some of Colorado’s best restaurants?

-AS: In Denver: ChoLon Modern Asian Bistro, Table 6 and The Squeaky Bean
+AS: In Denver: ChoLon Modern Asian Bistro and Table 6

 In Durango: Cosmo Bar & Dining (now Eolus Dining & Bar)